 Brining salt (which has a large grain size from table salt) is used to begin the salting and fermentation process of most kimchi.
-Other common ingredients are gochugaru (Korean chili powder), ginger, garlic, green onions, and salted seafood (such as tiny shrimp, oysters, and cod gills), which are all used to flavor different types of kimchi.
-The different types of kimchi made and ingredients used are often associated with different regions throughout Korea.
+Other common ingredients are gochugaru (Korean chili powder), ginger, garlic, green onions, and salted seafood (such as tiny shrimp, oysters, and cod gills), that are all used to flavor different types of kimchi.
+The different types of kimchi made and ingredients used are associated with different regions throughout Korea.

-What makes fried rice fried?
+What makes fried rice ‘fried rice’?